XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 ![](Figures/Camera_Time.png)

-A chronological overview of the most influential camera-based 3D object detection methods.
+A chronological overview of the most influential Camera-based 3D object detection methods in Autonomous Driving.

 <a name="1.2"></a>

-### Image-only monocular 3D object detection
+### monocular-based 3D object detection

 <a name="1.2.1"></a>

+Monocular 3D object detection typically begins with capturing an RGB image from a single camera.
+The image is then processed to extract 2D features, such as object locations, semantic cues, and geometric information.
+Depth estimation or geometric priors are often employed to infer the missing 3D information.
+These features are subsequently integrated to predict the three-dimensional bounding boxes, including the position, dimensions, and orientation of each object in the scene.
+Finally, post-processing steps, such as non-maximum suppression or refinement modules, are applied to produce the final 3D detection results.

 ### Stereo-based 3D object detection